weblabormx/laravel-front/README.md

-public $title;      // Field name of the title (Name is the default value) public $model;      // Direction of the model public $base_url;   // Url created on routes (Required)
+public $title;      // Field name of the title (Name is the default value) public $model;      // Direction of the model public $base_url;   // Url created on routes (Required) public $actions = ['index', 'create', 'store', 'show', 'edit', 'update', 'destroy']; // If you want to modify which actions to be available
 ```

 #### Modifying query of results